Aluminum Vs Titanium, What is difference?

 Aluminum Vs Titanium #1: Density

-Aluminum is about one-third the density of steel.
-It is very light.
+Aluminum is about one-third the density of steel, making it very light and beneficial for applications requiring low density materials.
 Titanium, on the other hand, is denser than both aluminum and steel.
 This makes it much stronger than aluminum but also much heavier.

 Aluminum has a density of about 2.7 grams per cubic centimeter and titanium has a density of about 4.51 grams per cubic centimeter, so for the same volume, titanium is about 1.6 times heavier than aluminum alloy.